Epistemology gives a Future to Complementarity in Human-AI Interactions: Appendix

 \subsection{Measures of complementarity gain and its efficiency}

-We introduce a formalization of complementarity gain that captures (1) the magnitude of the predictive improvement achieved by a human--AI team, and (2) the interactional costs required to obtain and sustain that improvement.
+We introduce a formalization of complementarity gain that captures (1) the magnitude of the predictive improvement achieved by a human-AI team, and (2) the interactional costs required to obtain and sustain that improvement.